umutarda/FieldStatsPanel/README.md

 # YOLO Tracking Panel Project Overview

 This project is a sophisticated object tracking system that combines Unity for the front-end user interface with Python-based tracking algorithms on the backend.
-Let me break down how it works:

 ## Core Components